-- Salt to taste
+- Salt, to taste

-To roast the beets, preheat your oven to 375F, place each beet in a square of aluminum foil, and coat the roots lightly with olive oil.
-Wrap them up tightly, place onto a baking sheet, and cook for 45-60 minutes, depending on their size (smaller beets need less time in the oven).
+- Preheat the oven to 375 degrees Fahrenheit, place each beet in a square of aluminum foil and coat the roots lightly with olive oil.
+Wrap them up tightly, place them onto a baking sheet, and roast for 45 to 60 minutes, depending on their size.
+Smaller beets need less time in the oven.

-- A dozen small eggs with white shells
+- 12 small eggs with white shells

 - 2 cups frozen blueberries or blackberries

-- 8 cups of water
+- 8 cups water

-- Black, grey, or red salt
+- Black, gray, or red salt for serving

-Place the eggs back into the blueberry water, and put the pot in the fridge overnight, or for 8 to 12 hours.
-Then, gently peel the shells off: the cracks will have absorbed pigment from the blueberry water and have dark grey “spiderwebs” on them.
+- Place the eggs back into the blueberry water and put the pot in the refrigerator for at least 8 to 12 hours or overnight.
+Then, peel the shells off gently as the cracks will have absorbed pigment from the blueberry water and have dark gray “spiderwebs” on them.

 - A dozen large hard-boiled spiderweb eggs, sliced in half lengthwise (use the same preparation process as above for the small eggs)

-- 2 large, ripe avocados
+- 2 large, ripe avocados, pitted and flesh removed

-- 1/2 teaspoon lemon or lime juice
+- 1/2 teaspoon lemon juice or lime juice

-- Optional: Flying fish or salmon roe as a garnish
+- Flying fish or salmon roe, optional

-Adjust the salt if needed, then use a teaspoon (or a piping bag) to fill the hollowed-out cooked eggs with this filling.
-If desired, sprinkle a bit of black or grey salt on top, or garnish with a tiny spoonful of orange or red fish eggs.
+- Place the eggs on a serving dish.
+If desired, sprinkle a bit of black or gray salt on top or garnish with a tiny spoonful of orange or red fish roe.

-#4 – Roasted Pumpkin Seeds (Pepitas)
+4. Roasted Pumpkin Seeds (Pepitas)

 - Olive oil

-Preheat your oven to 300F.
+- Preheat your oven to 300F.

-#5 – Spider Guts Smoothie
+5. Spider Guts Smoothie

-- 1 frozen banana, cut into slices
+- 1 peeled frozen banana, cut into slices

 - 1 cup fresh mango or kiwi, peeled and chopped